Find and fix code smells in C++ with regexes

 .
 Similarly, the regexes used for .reset

-can be reused.
+can be reused in other places.
 Depending on how many matches and particular code constructs, it might make sense to make further changes to restrict the matches and reduce the number of false positives.

 Return a naked owning pointer